JPresting/2---Self-Hosted-Infrastructure/googlecloud-n8n-selfhost/README.md

 This method prevents the random disconnects that occur with browser SSH and provides a much more stable connection.

-# Step 3: Setting up N8N
+# 📍Step 3: Setting up N8N

 Now, go back to the **VM instance** we created and click on **"Connect SSH."** or use the local SSH method above.
 ![image](https://github.com/user-attachments/assets/038ee935-c057-4067-b5f0-e155eaf1855d)